Area Sport Fishing Reports

 Pot fishing for shrimp and Dungeness crab is open year round in the Haines and Skagway area salt water.
 Non-Alaska residents catch shellfish under a sport fishing license with the following bag & possession limits:

 Residents of Yukon Territory in Canada may purchase an annual Alaska sport fishing license for the same price that Alaska residents pay.
 However, Yukoners are not Alaska residents, so Yukoners must comply with the non-resident regulations such as number of shellfish pots, shellfish bag limits, and king salmon bag and annual limits.
 The Yukoner license is available from license vendors in Whitehorse, Haines, and Skagway.

 Alaska residents under 18 years old do not need a sport fishing license.
 Non-Alaska residents under 16 years old do not need a sport fishing license.

-Despite fishery restrictions in 2017, Chilkat River king salmon inriver abundance was 1,300 large fish, which is well below the goal range of 1,850 to 3,600 large fish.
-Most wild king salmon runs in Southeast Alaska were very weak in 2017.
-We expect Chilkat River king salmon run to be smaller than the escapement goal again in 2018.
+Despite no fishery restriciton in 2018 and recent years, Chilkat River king salmon inriver abundance is again well below the goal range.
+All wild king salmon runs in Southeast Alaska were also very weak in 2017 and 2018.

 For more information about sport fishing in Haines and Skagway, call Area Biologist Richard Chapell at 907-766-3638.